 Calendly’s AI-powered scheduling eliminates back-and-forth for meeting coordination.
 Combined with integrations to CRM and communication tools, it handles the entire meeting lifecycle – including automated reminders and follow-up triggers.

 Best for: Any team with high meeting volume (sales, recruiting, customer success).
-Pricing: Free tier; Teams plan from $16/seat/mo.
+Pricing: Free and team tiers; verify current Calendly pricing before estimating scheduling automation cost.
 Limitation: Narrow use case.
 Not a general HR or admin tool – think of it as a complement to your HR stack, not a replacement for anything substantive.

 How to Sequence Your Business Automation Stack